mozilla/sccache/docs/Distributed.md

 *To use it*:

-Put one of the following settings in your scheduleer config file to determine how the scheduler will validate tokens from the client:
+Put one of the following settings in your scheduler config file to determine how the scheduler will validate tokens from the client:

 ```